bgplab/bgplab/docs/lb/3-ibgp.md

  _netlab_ automatically configures IP addresses and routing protocols; if you're using some other lab infrastructure, you'll have to configure your devices manually.

+## Device Requirements {#req}

+* Use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support) for the customer- and provider routers.
+* Git repository contains external router initial device configurations for Cumulus Linux.

 ## Start the Lab

 Assuming you already [set up your lab infrastructure](../1-setup.md):